Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Introduction

 where $i$ indexes sample trajectories, $X^{(-i)}_t$ denotes the set excluding $X^{(i)}_t$, $t \in [0,1]$, $v$ is the pre-trained flow-matching velocity field (parameters omitted since they remain fixed), and $u$ computes a diversity velocity that pushes samples apart.
 Although effective at increasing diversity, these methods face a trade-off: strong diversity velocities improve spread but risk pushing samples into low-density, off-manifold regions; weak velocities preserve quality but limit diversity gains.
 Moreover, these approaches do \emph{not} provide the importance weights needed to form unbiased estimators of expectations like $\mu$, so equal-weighted averages generally introduce bias.

-\paragraph{Overview of our approach.} We propose \emph{Importance-Weighted Non-IID Sampling for Flow Matching Models}, a framework that achieves both (G1) and (G2).
-An illustration appears in \cref{fig:non_iid_and_importance}.
-For a pre-trained flow-matching model $v$ and $n$ coupled trajectories $\{X_t^{(i)}\}_{i=1}^n$, we \emph{constrain the direction} of $g$ using the model’s score $\nabla_x \log p(x\,|\,t)$ so that diversity pushes samples \emph{within} high-density regions (along the data manifold) rather than ejecting them off-manifold.
+\paragraph{Overview of our approach.} We propose a \emph{score-regularized non-IID sampling framework with importance weights} that achieves both (G1) and (G2) (Figure~\ref{fig:non_iid_and_importance}).
+For a pre-trained flow matching model $v$ and $n$ coupled trajectories $\{X_t^{(i)}\}_{i=1}^n$, we \emph{constrain the direction} of $g$ using the model's score $\nabla_x \log p(x\,|\,t)$ so diversity pushes samples \emph{within} high-density regions (along the data manifold) rather than ejecting them off-manifold.
 Since $g$ will be normalized in practice, removing components that push samples off-manifold will amplify on-manifold components.
 This yields sets that are both diverse and high-quality, alleviating the core trade-off observed in prior work.
 To obtain unbiased estimates, we provide (to our knowledge) the \emph{first} method to compute importance weights for non-IID, jointly sampled outputs from flow-matching models.
 Directly estimating the marginal $p'(x)$ of the joint sampler is challenging because $X^{(1:n)}$ is drawn only once.
 We address this by learning a lightweight \emph{residual velocity} $r_\phi(x,t)$ such that the perturbed flow

 matches the \emph{marginal} distribution induced by the diversity-coupled sampler at $t\!=\!1$.
-Since rectified-flow models~\cite{DBLP:conf/iclr/LiuG023} are widely used in recent flow-matching work~\cite{DBLP:conf/icml/EsserKBEMSLLSBP24,DBLP:journals/corr/abs-2506-15742}, we focus on rectified flows here and include discussions for general flow-matching models in \cref{subsec:method_importance}.
+Since rectified-flow models~\citep{DBLP:conf/iclr/LiuG023} are widely used in recent flow matching work~\citep{DBLP:conf/icml/EsserKBEMSLLSBP24,labs2025flux1kontextflowmatching,flux2024}, we focus on rectified flows here and include discussions for general flow-matching models in Section~\ref{subsec:method_importance}.
 For rectified flows, learning such a residual velocity field is sufficient for importance-weight estimation, and a smaller network for $r_\phi$ than for $v$ can be used to reduce training and inference cost.
+Once trained for a given joint-sampling configuration, the residual can be reused across many test evaluations, so the training cost is amortized across the expectations and thus is negligible.